-This policy may be amended to accommodate such changes as may be necessary to give effect to any future interagency agreement between the School Board, The Child Advocacy Center and the member agencies of the CAC.
+This policy may be amended to accommodate such changes as may be necessary to give effect to any future interagency agreement between the School Board, the Child Advocacy Center (CAC), and the member agencies of the CAC.

-X. Notification of Responsibility

-A notice providing the following information shall be posted in a prominent place in each school:

-- A. All employees of the District have the responsibility to report all actual and suspected cases of child abuse, abandonment or neglect; immunity from liability if they report such cases in good faith; and the responsibility to comply with child protective investigations and all other provisions of law related to child abuse, abandonment or neglect. - B. Statewide toll-free telephone number for the central abuse hotline.
+- X. Notification of Responsibility - A. A notice providing the following information shall be posted in a prominent place in a clearly visible location in a public area of each school: - 1.
+A statement: "All employees of the District have the responsibility to report all actual and suspected cases of child abuse, abandonment or neglect; and shall comply with child protective investigations and all other provisions of law related to child abuse, abandonment or neglect.
+The reporting School District employee will be immune from liability if he or she reports such cases in good faith. - 2.
+Statewide toll-free telephone number for the central abuse hotline. - 3.
+Instructions for calling 911 for emergencies. - 4.
+Directions for accessing the DCF website for additional information on reporting abuse, neglect, and exploitation.